 Reed is six today.
 I accidentally slept in (perhaps I'm in denial), and Reed ran into the room, stopped short of the bed, put his arms in the air and shouted joyfully, "Mom, I'm six!"

-king about the scientific--and gross--aspects of boogers and volcanoes (a boy's dream), laughing and being generally silly and raucous.
+We spent about half an hour cuddling in my covers, talking about the scientific--and gross--aspects of boogers and volcanoes (a boy's dream), laughing and being generally silly and raucous.

 My labor to bring Reed into this world was relatively, thankfully, short.
 I arrived at the Army base hospital around 9 in the morning, and Reed emerged at 5:18p.m. that same day.
 I remember that as I pulled him up close to me, his slick little body so tiny I felt as if my arms and hands were huge, his eyes were closed.
 I brought him close and his eyes opened and beheld my face.